<

 CAMP Cassin X-Dream50 cm620 g$520-$620

-Use this type for: Pure ice climbing (frozen waterfalls, ice routes), competition mixed climbing, the Great Alpine North Faces (Eiger Nordwand, Matterhorn North Face, Grandes Jorasses), Patagonian technical objectives, K2 and other technical 8,000m peaks where ice tools are required.
+Use this type for: pure ice climbing on frozen waterfalls and ice routes, plus competition mixed climbing.
+It also covers the great Alpine north faces (Eiger Nordwand, Matterhorn North Face, Grandes Jorasses), Patagonian technical objectives, and technical 8,000m peaks like K2 where ice tools are required.

-The “ankle test” is the standard sizing rule for mountaineering ice axes — hold the axe by the head with your arm relaxed at your side; the spike should reach approximately to your ankle.
-Below are the detailed recommendations by climber height with use-case adjustments.
+The ankle test is the standard sizing rule for mountaineering ice axes.
+Generally, you hold the axe by the head with your arm relaxed at your side, and the spike should reach roughly to your ankle.
+Specifically, the table below gives recommendations by climber height, with adjustments for the kind of climbing.
+Notably, you size shorter for technical ground and longer for casual glacier travel.

 Under 5’5″ (165cm)50-55 cm55-60 cm50-55 cm45-50 cm